pojntfx/pojde/README.md

 my-first-instance              running    5000-5005
 ```

-As you can see, our first instance (`my-first-instance`) is running and has exposed ports 5000 through 5005.
+As you can see, our first instance (`my-first-instance`) is running and has exposed ports **5000** through **5005**.
 This port range has been selected when we ran `pojdectl-ng apply` above.
-You can now access the services (replace `localhost` with your remote host's IP if you deployed to a remove host):
+You can now access the services (replace `localhost` with your remote host's IP or domain if you deployed to a remote host):

 | Service                                           | Address                 | Description                            |
 | ------------------------------------------------- | ----------------------- | -------------------------------------- |